Mary Alice Powell Lindsay: Career

 After returning to Utah, Powell found that there was not a record of registered nurses in Utah.
 She joined a committee to get more registered nurses in 1914.
 Because of her work, Powell became the first woman in the state of Utah to become a registered nurse.
 She returned to school for two years and attended the University of Utah from 1914 to 1915.
 She became the assistant superintendent of nurses at the LDS Hospital in 1916.
 She held that position for four years.

 She met Samuel J. Lindsay while on a nursing call.
 They were married on June 14, 1916, in the Salt Lake Temple.
 The couple had six children (S. Powell, Mary, Ruth, Kenneth, Richard, and Grace).
 They built their home in Taylorsville.
 Shortly after her marriage, Mary was called by local church leaders to serve as a member of the Cottonwood Relief Society Stake Board.
 In this position, she helped organize the Cottonwood Maternity Hospital.
 She also organized Child Health Conferences in Murray, Utah.
 She worked with that organization as a volunteer.
 She also organized health conferences with the Utah State Board of Health during this time.

 After the death of her husband and oldest son in 1932, Lindsay taught Red Cross classes and became a public health nurse in Salt Lake.
 She later became the PTA president of her children's school.
 She served as PTA president for three years.
 In 1951, she was diagnosed with "a tired heart" but regained strength.
 She officially retired in 1951 due to her health problems.

 Other contributions

 Lindsay was called by church leaders to serve in various callings and responsibilities.
 She was a treasurer and a teacher of YWMIA at the local level.
 She was a merit badge counselor for the Boy Scouts of America in 1950.
 Lindsay traveled to Tonga to visit one of her sons.
-In 1965, she was awarded Mother of the Year in Utah.
+In 1965, she was nominated for the Utah Mother of the Year.
 She died on February 12, 1979, in Taylorsville.